 Expandable camping trailer.

-Tents makes sense – a small package opens up to become a big thing.
-On that logic a caravan looks daft.
-Towing a big thing full of empty space – dooh.
-It is more sensible to have something that can be towed easily, still full of all your kit, and then be opened up on site at the press of a button.
-A full off-grid energy system built in would be the cherry on top and a satellite dish that gets the footie running straight away wouldn’t hurt either.
-And that brings us to the
+Wouldn’t it be great to have something that is smaller than a caravan for easy towing but bigger than a caravan when you arrive at your destination. lt would be packed tight with all your kit and then be opened up on site at the press of a button.
+A full off-grid energy system built in would be the cherry on top and a motorised satellite dish that gets the footie running straight away wouldn’t hurt either.
+And that brings us to the ……. drum roll …..

 Original Twist Camping trailer.

 You know those tool boxes where the top parts push away to reveal the box underneath?
-Well this trailer is just a big one with wheels on.
-The door frames at each end support the roof and lift it just like a four poster car lift.
-You arrive on site, the roof lifts up, the sides pop out and the roof closes down on them to lock and stabilise.
-The links that control the movement of the sides are steadied with torsion bars and chain and sprocket ties so powering it all is quite simple.
-Just one electric motor to make it all open up.
+Well this trailer is like a big one with wheels on.
+The door frames at each end support the roof and lift it just like a light four poster car lift.
+You arrive on site, the roof lifts up, the sides swing up and over then the roof closes down higher to lock and stabilise.
+You’ll see on the picture the links that let the side pods lift up and over to came down to rest on the sides They are steadied with torsion bars and chain and sprocket ties so powering it all is quite simple with one electric motor.
 The drawing shows one half closed and the other open; in practice both sides deploy together.
 The roof lift easily copes with the weight of the solar panels, dish, awning etc.

 The side pods can contain beds with lights and TV built in and/or a kitchen unit.
 The choice is yours.